New Zealand's Local Experts

 The lodge’s exterior is just as captivating: “One of our favorite things to do is to stand on the Otahuna veranda on a clear winter morning looking across the garden at the snow-covered Alps shining in the sun,” says Miles.

-Miles and Hall bought the historic country estate in 2006 and began an extensive restoration programme across the house and gardens.
+Miles and Hall bought the historic country estate in 2006 and began an extensive restoration program across the house and gardens.
 Today you can once again enjoy the stained-glass windows, carved inglenooks, ornate fireplaces and elaborate architectural details in all their glory.
 Careful restoration means that many original features have been retained, including the embossed green-and-gold wallpaper in the formal dining room which dates from 1895.

-A true labour of love, this wonderful heritage building is a fantastic place to stay and both Miles and Hall and their enthusiastic staff are happy to share the history of Otahuna and its restoration with visitors.
-“We often find that our guests’ most memorable experiences of New Zealand have to do with their interaction with local personalities - our staff, guides or even random encounters at a museum or the airport.
+A true labor of love, this wonderful heritage building is a fantastic place to stay and both Miles and Hall and their enthusiastic staff are happy to share the history of Otahuna and its restoration with visitors.
+“We often find that our guests’ most memorable experiences of New Zealand have to do with their interaction with local personalities — our staff, guides or even random encounters at a museum or the airport.
 We tell our guests that you come to New Zealand the first time for the landscapes and you come back the second time for the people.
 Kiwis are an amazing lot.”

 Great Outdoors, Greg and Ali, Waihi Beach Lodge, Coromandel Peninsula

 New Zealanders have a reputation for being adventurous but you don’t have to bungee into a gaping chasm to enjoy the great outdoors.
 Greg and Ali, owners of Waihi Beach Lodge on the Coromandel Peninsula, love nothing more than introducing their guests to New Zealand’s outdoor lifestyle.